Ising Model: Local Spin Correlations and Conformal Invariance: Introduction

-There are two points of view describing the scaling limits of planar lattice models: curves and fields.
-The curves that arise in conformally invariant setups are Schramm-Loewner Evolution (SLE) curves: they describe the scaling limit of the interfaces between opposite spins.
-The fields on a discrete level, such as the $\pm1$-valued \emph{spin field} formed by the spin values, can be described by Conformal Field Theory (CFT): their correlations in principle can be computed (non-rigorously), using representation-theoretic methods.
-For the 2D Ising model, most of the above program can be implemented rigorously: the interfaces of $\pm1$ spins can be shown to converge to SLE curves, and the correlations of the most natural fields can be shown to converge to the formulae predicted by CFT.
+There are two main tools used to describe the scaling limits of planar lattice models: curves and fields.
+Schramm-Loewner Evolution (SLE) curves naturally arise in conformally invariant setups: for the Ising model, they describe the scaling limit of interfaces between opposite spins (\cite{chelkak-duminil-copin-hongler-kemppainen-smirnov,benoist-hongler-cle}).
+The fields on a discrete level, such as the $\pm1$-valued \emph{spin field} $\sigma_{i}$, can be described by Conformal Field Theory (CFT): their correlations, in principle, are conjecturally described using representation-theoretic methods.
+Such conjectures have been proved for a number of natural fields (\cite{hon2010,hosm2013,chelkak-hongler}); the present paper is part of this program.

-What makes it possible to mathematically analyze the model with great precision is its exactly solvable structure, revealed by Onsager \cite{onsager}.
-The exact solvability can be formulated in many different ways; in the recent years, the formulation in terms of discrete complex analysis has emerged as one the most powerful ways to understand rigorously the scaling limit of the model.
-Specifically the model's conformal symmetry becomes much more transparent in this context.
+What makes it possible to mathematically analyze the 2D Ising model with great precision is its exactly solvable structure, first revealed by Onsager \cite{onsager}.
+The exact solvability can be formulated in many different ways; in recent years, the formulation in terms of discrete complex analysis has emerged as one the most powerful ways to understand the scaling limit of the model rigorously.
+In particular, the model's conformal symmetry becomes much more transparent in this context.

-The results of \cite{hon2010} and \cite{chi2013} concerning the (asymptotic) conformal invariance of lattice fields can be formulated, in their simplest instance, as follows: consider the critical Ising model on discretization $\Omega_{\delta}$ of a simply-connected domain $\Omega$ by a square grid of mesh size $\delta>0$; put $+1$ spins on the boundary, take a point $a\in\Omega$, identify it to the closest face of $\Omega_{\delta}$ and let $a+\delta$ be the face adjacent to that face.
-Then, as $\delta\to0$
+The results of \cite{hon2010} and \cite{chelkak-hongler} on (asymptotic) conformal invariance of spin and energy fields can be formulated, in their simplest cases, as follows: consider the critical Ising model with plus boundary conditions on the discretization $\Omega_{\delta}$ by a square grid of mesh size $\delta>0$ of a simply-connected domain $\Omega$ around the origin.
+Take the origin $0\in\Omega$, identify it with the closest face of $\Omega_{\delta}$ and let $\delta$ be the face to the right of $0$.
+Then, as $\delta\to0$, we have the asymptotic expansions,